danielabar/meblog/src/markdown/learning-from-screencasts.md

 The advice presented above just scratches the surface on the science of habit formation.
 It comes from the book <a class="markdown-link" href="https://jamesclear.com/atomic-habits">Atomic Habits</a>, which will teach you how to get 1% better each day.
 This book draws on research from the fields of biology, psychology, and neuroscience and converts these to practical, actionable advice that anyone can start right away.
 It sounds cliche to say this book is a game changer, but in this case, it's accurate.
 Whether you're trying to cultivate a new habit, or drop a bad one, I highly recommend reading this book.
 </aside>

-**TODO**

-- Better image for side by side workflow, make windows smaller before screenshotting
-- Break it up: Add example of my git history from idiomatic pluralsight course (custom glog format to include commit date)
-- Reduce popcorn image size
-- Why screencasts? (constantly changing tech landscape, want to pick up a new language, tool, framework, higher quality than free tutorial?)
-- Who is this for? (not absolute beginner, no real-time help if get stuck, need some discipline - no one's taking attendance)
-- Eliminate distractions (does this fit in?)
-- Conclusion/Summary
-  - Benefits of writing:
-    * Helps you remember what you've learned
-    * Faster recall than video
-    * Useful reference even if no longer have access to the course
+## Conclusion

+This post has covered a number of active learning techniques to get the most out of video screencast courses, and why that's more beneficial than passive learning.
+If you only get one thing out of this, it's to write down what you're learning.
+Writing helps you remember what you've learned, provides a medium for faster recall than video, and is a useful reference even if you no longer have access to the course videos.